sasa1977/boundary/README.md

-# Boundaries
+# Boundary

-Mix compiler which allows you to define and enforce boundaries in your Elixir projects without needing to turn your code into an umbrella application.
-Compared to umbrellas, boundaries requires much less ceremony, while giving you a finer-grained control over cross-module dependencies.
+Library which allows you to define and enforce boundaries in your Elixir projects without needing to turn your code into an umbrella application.
+Compared to umbrellas, `boundary` requires much less ceremony, while giving you a finer-grained control over cross-module dependencies.

 ## Status